STUDY JAPANESE ONLINE WITH NATIVES HERE

 More than preserving Japanese hygiene, this custom is also very beneficial throughout the world.
 When it comes to health and hygiene, this simple act makes all the difference.

-Both at home and in business, as a manufacturer of synchronized belts, entering without shoes is a way to avoid microorganisms, keeping the environment clean.
+Both at home and in companies, like a manufacturer of timing belts, entering without shoes is a way to avoid microorganisms, keeping the environment clean.

 For those with small children, who tend to walk barefoot or crawl, this habit is even more important.